thusithz/thusithz/README.md

 ## 📬 **Get in Touch**
 - **LinkedIn**: [Profile](https://www.linkedin.com/in/thusitha-kariyawasam-19414280/)

-Feel free to connect, collaborate, or just say hi! 😊
+Feel free to connect and say hi! 😊

 <!--